Thoma Bravo buys cybersecurity vendor Proofpoint for $12.3B in cash – TechCrunch

-Moree M&A activity is underway in the red-hot field of cybersecurity.
+More M&A activity is underway in the red-hot field of cybersecurity.
 In the latest development, private equity giant Thoma Bravo is buying Proofpoint, the SaaS security vendor, for $12.3 billion in cash.

 Proofpoint is traded publicly on the Nasdaq exchange and as of its closing price on Friday, it had a market cap of $7.5 billion.
 This bid, which will see the company go private, is a big hike on its latest share price.
 The deal has been endorsed by Proofpoint’s board.
 If approved by shareholders, it will close in Q3 of this year.